 The information provided is accurate and complete to the best of our knowledge, as derived from available records relied on by the University.
-Page 28 of 43

-H2A.
-Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degreeseeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional nonneed-based scholarship or grant aid.

-- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.
+- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

-✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+• Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.